iamsahil08/iamsahil08/README.md

 - 👋 Hi, I’m @iamsahil08
-- 👀 I’m interested in Competitive coding and Web Development
+- 👀 I’m interested in engineering cool applications which scale to millions of users.
-- 🌱 I’m currently learning Data Structures, Algorithms, and C++
-- 💞 Developing softwares which helps poeple and make their life easy.
-- 📫 How to reach me sahil.nag.cer19@itbhu.ac.in
+- 📫 How to reach me sahil.nag3@gmail.com